chisophugis/lbd/source/about.rst

 Chapter of Appendix A:

-Include the LLVM source code , development tools installation, and environment setting on iMac and Linux platform.
+Include the LLVM source code, development tools installation, and environment setting on iMac and Linux platform.